Useful maps, links and resources to help you prepare for your kayak & outdoor trip.

 Sudden changes in weather can make a daytrip twice as long, and much more challenging both physically and mentally.
 Calculate your timings carefully.

 When to go

 We are paddling all year round although typically, the season for multiday trips run between May and late September.
-The weather in Stockholm Archipelago tends to be slightly better the farther you get from the mainland.
-Often when it is pouring in Stockholm there is brilliant sun in the outer skerries.

 Summer season between May and September